Sampling in Software Engineering Research: A Critical Review and Guidelines: Introduction

 \section{Introduction}

-Most research involves selecting some of many possible items to study, i.e. \textit{sampling}.
+Most research involves selecting some of many possible items to study; that is, \textit{sampling}.
 Sampling is crucial not only for positivist research (e.g. questionnaires, experiments, positivist case studies) but also for interpretivist and constructivist research (e.g. interview studies, grounded theory, interpretivist case studies).

-In present-day epistemology, positivism refers to various ideological and philosophical positions usually associated with quantitative research, such as belief in objective reality and attempting to support a priori theories with empirical (usually quantitative) empirical evidence.
-Sampling is crucial for positivists because it determines external validity.
+In present-day epistemology, positivism refers to various ideological and philosophical positions usually associated with quantitative research, such as belief in objective reality and attempting to support a priori theories with (usually quantitative) empirical evidence.
+Sampling is crucial for positivist studies because it determines external validity.

 Meanwhile, social constructivism is the idea that much of our reality is socially or culturally constructed.
 This leads to interpretivism: the view that the methods of natural science are insufficient or inappropriate for understanding social reality \textit{because} it is socially and culturally constructed.
 Interpretivists believe that each situation is unique and concepts from one context do not necessarily generalize to others.
-Both schools are associated with building (moreso than testing) context-dependent, middle-range theories.
+Both schools are associated with building (more so than testing) context-dependent, middle-range theories.
 The goal of interpretivists and constructivists is not statistically generalizing from samples to populations---they sometimes do not even use the term ``sampling''.
 However, sampling is still crucial for them because selecting poor research sites hinders data collection and focusing on the wrong topics undermines theory building.

-Sampling for software engineering (SE) research is particularly interesting and troublesome in at least three ways:
+We were motivated to write this paper by three observations concerning the difficulty of sampling for software engineering (SE) research:

 \begin{enumerate} \item For many SE phenomena, there is no suitable \emph{sampling frame}; that is, a list from which to draw a sample. \item Some SE studies adopt poorly understood sampling strategies such as random sampling from a \emph{non-representative surrogate population}. \item Many SE articles evince deep misunderstandings of \textit{representativeness}---the key criteria for assessing sampling in positivist research (see Section~\ref{represent}). \end{enumerate}